Anantha-Rao12/Anantha-Rao12.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My name is Anantha. (*pronounced : uh-nun-thɑː*, *Kannada*: ಅನಂತ; meaning : *infinity*).
+My name is Anantha. (*pronounced : uh-nun-thɑː*, *Kannada*: ಅನಂತ; meaning: *infinity*).

 I am a second-year Ph.D. student at <a href="https://umdphysics.umd.edu" target="_blank">UMD Physics</a> and <a href="https://quics.umd.edu/" target="_blank">QuICS</a>.
 I am fortunate to be advised by Prof. <a href="https://quics.umd.edu/people/michael-gullans" target="_blank">Michael Gullans</a>.
 I also closely work with Prof. <a href="https://www.nist.gov/people/justyna-zwolak" target="_blank">Justyna Zwolak</a> at NIST.
 Previously, I received my BS-MS (Physics) from <a href="https://www.iiserpune.ac.in/" target="_blank">IISER Pune</a>, India, working with Prof. <a href="http://www.iiserpune.ac.in/~santh/" target="_blank">M. S. Santhanam</a> and the IBM-Quantum Research team.

 My research interests lie in the intersection of Quantum Information and Condensed Matter Physics.
 My research aims to study many-body quantum systems, understand their behavior, and harness their non-classical properties to build useful, scalable devices for practical applications.
 To this end, I employ and develop analytical, numerical, and statistical approaches.
-Some of the current research projects are:
+Some of my current research projects are on:

-- Manybody interacting hybrid systems and with dynamic feedback.
+- Manybody interacting hybrid systems with dynamic feedback.
 - Semiconductor quantum dot devices (device theory, shuttling quantum information between processors, and automation of experiments).
 - Characterization, Verification, and Validation of quantum-information processing devices (QCVV)
 - Machine learning (Quantum-enhanced and Classical) and tensor networks.